 Chatuchak Weekend Market

 This market taught me that my wallet could take a punch.
 The Chatuchak Weekend Market was our favorite market for clothes and souvenir shopping.
 We spent five full hours here on our last day in Bangkok!
 I have no idea how any of us got our suitcases home (actually I do, we bought more suitcases).
 The market also has many street food stands to choose from, including mango sticky ice cream!

 As the name suggests, the market is only open Saturday and Sunday, so make sure to plan ahead.

-As I mentioned in my previous post, Four days in Phuket, Thailand, we are a huge fan of the Bodega Hostel pub crawls.
+As I mentioned in my previous post, Four days in Phuket, Thailand, we are a huge fan of the Bodega Party Hostel Phuket pub crawls.
 For 450 Baht ($14.50), you’ll get a free bucket drink, a buffet-style dinner, a pub crawl t-shirt and transportation to the first bar.
 The best part is the Bangkok pub crawl takes you to Khaosan Road: the craziest and best place to go out any night in Bangkok!
 Even if you’re not a pub crawl connoisseur, Khaosan Road should be on every traveler’s Bangkok travel itinerary!

 Bangkok’s sky train is famous for being cheap, spotless and fast.
 Now that I’ve experienced it firsthand, that reputation is pretty accurate.
 They don’t even allow you to bring any food or drink on the train so there won’t be any trash.
 (This is very misleading since the entrance is filled with bubble tea stands).
 If you’re sick of Grab, the sky train is a great and affordable option to get around the city.
 It’s also the much faster option in the middle of rush hour!